Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Acknowledgments

-The work of E.D., S.S., and N.O. on this paper was supported by a nominal grant received at the ELLIS Unit Alicante Foundation from the Regional Government of Valencia in Spain (Convenio Singular signed with Generalitat Valenciana, Conselleria de Innovación, Industria, Comercio y Turismo, Dirección General de Innovación).
-E.D. and N.O. are also supported by Intel Corporation.
-E.D. is also supported by the VIVES: `Pla de Tecnologies de la Llengua per al valencià' project (2022/TL22/00215334) from the Projecte Estratègic per a la Recuperació i Transformació Econòmica (PERTE).
+The work of authors affiliated with ELLIS Alicante has been partially supported by a nominal grant received at the ELLIS Unit Alicante Foundation from the Regional Government of Valencia in Spain (Convenio Singular signed with Generalitat Valenciana, Conselleria de Innovación, Industria, Comercio y Turismo, Dirección General de Innovación), by Intel Corporation (RESUMAIS), and by the Bank Sabadell Foundation.

-The work of Y.G. and P.M. on this paper was partially funded by the University of Alicante, the Spanish Ministry of Science and Innovation, the Generalitat Valenciana, and the European Regional Development Fund (ERDF) through the following funding: As main, VIVES: `Pla de Tecnologies de la Llengua per al valencià' project (2022/TL22/00215334) from the Projecte Estratègic per a la Recuperació i Transformació Econòmica (PERTE) and the following supportive projects: NL4DISMIS (CIPROM/2021/21) with funds granted by the Generalitat Valenciana (Conselleria d'Educacio, Investigacio, Cultura i Esport), COOLANG (PID2021-122263OB-C22), and CORTEX (PID2021-123956OB-I00) with funds granted by {MCIN/AEI/10.13039/501100011033} and, as appropriate, by `ERDF A way of making Europe', by the `European Union' or by the `European Union {NextGenerationEU/PRTR}'.
+The work of authors affiliated with the University of Alicante has been partially supported by the ALIA Model Development Project under the National Plan for Language Technologies -ENIA 2024 and PRTR, NextGeneration EU, Resol, by the Spanish Ministry of Science and Innovation, the Generalitat Valenciana, and the European Regional Development Fund (ERDF) through the following funding: At the national level, the following projects were granted: NL4DISMIS (CIPROM/2021/021); COOLANG (PID2021-122263OB-C22); CORTEX (PID2021-123956OB-I00); and \textit{CLEARTEXT} (TED2021-130707B-I00), funded by {MCIN/AEI/10.13039/501100011033} and, as appropriate, by ERDF A way of making Europe, by the European Union or by the European Union NextGenerationEU/PRTR.